What is the difference between Alzheimer’s and dementia?

 - The program currently services over 110 families per month.

-- Adult day care is the most affordable option of care for families whose patients are physically able to attend.
+- Adult day care is the most affordable option of care for families whose loved ones are physically able to attend.
 Day care in our area costs about $45 per day (the national average is $69 per day), while the cost of in-home sitters can be as much as $17 per hour.
 However, $45 per day is cost prohibitive for many families.

 How can I support ACA for the future?